 Bron is professor of religion and nature, environmental ethics, and environmental studies at the University of Florida.
-He is also an affiliated scholar with the Center for Environment and Development at Oslo University and he writes for the The Huffington Post.
+He is also an affiliated scholar with the Center for Environment and Development at Oslo University.

 Listen to an interview with Bron Taylor that aired on To the Best of Our Knowlege by clicking here.
 (Bron's portion of the program begins at minute 42.)